OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Enable-PSSessionConfiguration.md

 ## INPUTS

+### Microsoft.PowerShell.Commands.PSSessionConfigurationCommands#PSSessionConfiguration

+You can pipe a session configuration object to this cmdlet.

-### Microsoft.PowerShell.Commands.PSSessionConfigurationCommands#PSSessionConfiguration, System.String
+### System.String

-You can pipe a session configuration object or a string that contains the name of a session configuration to this cmdlet.
+You can pipe a string that contains the name of a session configuration to this cmdlet.

 ## OUTPUTS

 ### None

-This cmdlet does not return any objects.
+This cmdlet returns no output.

 ## NOTES

+This cmdlet is only available on Windows platforms.

 To use this cmdlet, you must start PowerShell by using the **Run as administrator** option.